Abhishek004-thapa/LGMVIP-DataScience/Task-1-Iris Flowers Classification/README.md

 ## This project took lots of effort.
-Don't forget to tap `STAR`⭐ on to-right corner.
+Don't forget to tap `STAR`⭐ on top-right corner.

 # Iris-Flower-Classification Using Various Machine Learning Algorithms along with detailed Documentation.